redouan71/MScThesisAIAct/README.md

 ## Running the web application locally

-To run the prototype locally, first install the dependencies:
+You can run this web application online through the following link: https://letter-bear-43346891.figma.site.
+However, if you would like to run the prototype locally, first install the dependencies:

 ```bash
 npm install